ryanobeirne/deltae/README.md

 ```

 ## Notes:
-Only calculates de1976 at the moment.
+Only calculates de2000 and de1976 at the moment.
+The default is de2000.

 ### TODO:
-- Add de2000, deCMC1, deCMC2 delta E methods
+- Add de1994, deCMC1, deCMC2 delta E methods